-If this happens, a Little Rock car accident lawyer from the Morris Bart law firm can help you determine a fair settlement and negotiate with the insurance company on your behalf.
+A Little Rock car accident attorney can help you determine a fair settlement and negotiate with the insurance company on your behalf.
 If a settlement can’t be reached, we are prepared to represent you in court.
-To find out more about your legal rights, call us at (501) 588-3304 for a free consultation.
+We can help you learn more about your legal rights.

-An attorney can help you negotiate with the insurance company of the negligent driver.
-If, however, the insurer does not offer you a fair settlement, your attorney can file a personal injury lawsuit and represent you in court.
+A car accident attorney in Little Rock can help you negotiate with the insurance company of the negligent driver.
+If, however, the insurer does not offer you a fair settlement, your attorney can file a car accident lawsuit and represent you in court.

 For a free legal consultation with a Car Accident lawyer serving Little Rock, call 800-537-8185